nazariikolesnikov/nazariikolesnikov/README.md

 ## 👋 Hi!
 I'm Nazarii Kolesnikov.
 I am a Junior Data Engineer

 As a Junior Data Engineer, I combine technical precision with a deep understanding of user needs.
-Today, I’m fully dedicated to two large-scale projects: Grassy, a digital ecosystem for agribusiness, and "Mugunghwa Blooms & Roots", an aesthetically pleasing online store featuring products from South Korea.
+Today, I’m fully dedicated to two large-scale projects: "Grassy", a digital cooperation for agribusiness, and "Mugunghwa Blooms & Roots", an aesthetically pleasing online store featuring products from South Korea.
 My approach is based on responsibility, continuous self-improvement, and the ability to work as part of a team.
 I am open to new opportunities and growth, where my experience and vision will help create exceptional digital products.

 ## ⚙️🤖 Technologies I work with